sam-andaluri/scool-cloud-protocol/README.md

 ## Solution

 The solution consists of 4 parts.
-First two parts are common.
-The last two steps would vary based on provider/tool.
+First two parts are common for all providers/APIs.
+The last two steps might vary based on provider/tool.

 - Collecting data to train a model with each provider.
 - Capturing images using RaspberryPi/Camera based on satellite overpass times.